max00xam/service.maxxam.teamwatch/README.md

 ``#tw[pc]:playstream:<url>[&m_title=<title>|<title>#wstream|backin|openload|akstream`` - start playing video stream

-**url** can be to open stream url or an url to wstream, backin, openload, akstream
+**url** can be to open stream or to wstream, backin, openload, akstream

 playstream by **title** at the moment scrape urls only from one italian website, so the language is italian